-Official Plan Name Cleveland Clinic Welfare Benefits Plan Official Benefit Program Name Cleveland Clinic Health Benefit Program Plan Number 530 Type of Administration The Benefit Program is a self-insured benefit plan offering medical benefits.
-Cleveland Clinic has contracted with Aetna, a third-party administrator, to administer the Benefit Program.
-Contributions to the Benefit Programs Benefit Program benefits are paid from the general assets of Cleveland Clinic.
-However, Cleveland Clinic has contracted with a third-party administrator to assist in the a administration of the Benefit Program.
-Funding Medium Benefits provided by this Benefit Program are provided through Cleveland Clinic and through employee contributions.
+Clinic has contracted with Aetna, a third-party administrator, to administer the Benefit Program.
+Contributions to the Benefit Programs......Benefit Program benefits are paid from the general assets of Cleveland Clinic.
+However, Cleveland Clinic has contracted with a third-party administrator to assist in the a administration of the Benefit Program. .Benefits provided by this Benefit Program are provided through Cleveland Clinic and Funding Medium through employee contributions.
 The Plan Sponsor shall from time to time determine the amount of contributions payable by Participants.
-Plan Sponsor, Plan Administrator and Plan Fiduciary Cleveland Clinic 25900 Science Park Drive / AC242 Beachwood, OH 44122 216.986.1050, option 1 or toll-free at 888.246.6648, option 1 The administration of the Plan, including the Benefit Program, will be under the supervision of the Plan Administrator.
+Plan Sponsor, Plan Administrator and Plan Fiduciary......Cleveland Clinic 25900 Science Park Drive / AC242 Beachwood, OH 44122 216.986.1050, option 1 or toll-free at 888.246.6648, option 1 The administration of the Plan, including the Benefit Program, will be under the supervision of the Plan Administrator.
 To the fullest extent permitted by law, the Plan Administrator will have the discretion to determine all matters relating to eligibility, coverage and benefits under the Plan.
 The Plan Administrator will also have the discretion to determine all matters relating to the interpretation and operation of the Plan including any portion thereof.
 Any determination by the Plan Administrator, or any authorized delegate, shall be final and binding.
 Agent for Service of Legal ProcessCleveland Clinic Law Department / AC321 3050 Science Park Drive Beachwood, OH 44122 Service of legal process may also be made on the Plan Administrator.
 Plan Year January 1-December 31 Records and reports for the Plan, including Benefit Programs contained therein, are kept on a calendar year (January 1-December 31).
 The Plan Year is also the Fiscal Year.
-Employer Identification Number of Plan Sponsor 34-0714585 Benefit Program Effective Date The Plan is effective as of January 1, 2013 and the provisions of the Benefit Program are effective January 1, 2025.
-Plan Documentation If there are any discrepancies between this Summary Plan Description (SPD) and the provisions of the Cleveland Clinic Welfare Benefits Plan Document, including the contract, the Plan Document will prevail.
+Employer Identification Number of Plan Sponsor34-0714585 are effective January 1, 2025. the provisions of the Cleveland Clinic Welfare Benefits Plan Document, including the contract, the Plan Document will prevail.
 No oral interpretations can change this Plan.
 The Plan Sponsor also reserves the right to interpret the Plan's coverage and meaning in the exercise of its sole discretion.
 The decisions of the Plan Administrator, Claims Administrator and Appeals Administrator, as applicable, shall be final and conclusive with respect to all questions relating to the Plan.
-Future of the Plan The Plan Sponsor reserves the right to amend, modify, suspend or terminate the Plan, including this Benefit Program, in whole or in part, at any time, including retroactively, without notice, in such manner as it shall determine regardless of a participant's status, which may result in the termination or modification of an member's generate under the Page of P member's coverage under the Benefit Program.
+Future of the Plan.....

+The Plan Sponsor reserves the right to amend, modify, suspend or terminate the Plan, including this Benefit Program, in whole or in part, at any time, including retroactively, without notice, in such manner as it shall determine regardless of a participant's status, which may result in the termination or modification of an member's coverage under the Benefit Program.
 If the Plan or Benefit Program is amended, modified, or terminated, the rights of members are limited to benefits incurred prior to the Plan's amendment, modification or termination.
-However, no participant has a vested right to the continuation of any particular benefit provided by the Plan
+However, no participant has a vested right to the continuation of any particular benefit provided by the Plan the right to receive benefits under the Plan or Benefit Program.
+Benefits are payable under the Plan or Benefit Program only to individuals who have satisfied all of the conditions under the Plan document for receiving benefits.